 Quanitative Research Methods (Soc 108)

 I will circulate a 'wait list' the first day of class.
 Students will be randomly added to the course as space becomes available.
-Please do not send email.
-Students must attend class during the first week of class or they will be dropped from the course.
+I do not respond to email solicitations for add codes.
+Students must attend class both days during the first week of class or they will be dropped from the course.